chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeed-Buttons/README.md

 3. Optional: Install the Custom Playback Speed Menu script if you want to define your own speed values.

-4. Optional: Install the Custom On/Off Menu script if you want to toggle this script directly from the VideoOSD submenu.
+4. Optional: Install the Custom On/Off Menu script if you want to toggle this script directly from the video playback submenu.

 5. Save and reload Jellyfin Web.

-6. Start video playback and open the VideoOSD.
+6. Start video playback.

 ---